 - iOS apps – Many iOS apps have an option that allows you to view and recover files from a Recently Deleted folder.
 This should be the first place you look for deleted data.

-- Recovery software – You can use data recovery software to restore deleted data on an iPhone or iPad by attaching the device to your computer and scanning its internal storage and memory.
+- iPhone Data Recovery software – You can use data recovery software to restore deleted data on an iPhone or iPad by attaching the device to your computer and scanning its internal storage and memory.

 What are the Main Reasons for Data Loss?